An important part of Drumananda’s mission is giving back

 Workshops and Retreats by

 In addition to being one of the few Midwestern vendors to sell Wula Drums, Drumananda has partnered with projects and events with Michael Markus, CEO of Wula Drum, for decades.
-We love this new endeavor, “The Reforestation Project”, replacing the trees used for drum carving.
+We love their new endeavor, “The Reforestation Project”, replacing the trees used for drum carving.
 When you purchase a Wula drum from us, a portion of your dollars go toward helping the forests regrow.
 Read more about the reforestation: